opf/openproject/docs/development/data-flow/README.md

 ##### Boards (cb-01)

+- Assignment of a work package to a person
 - Change history
-- Persons named in boards
+- Person mentioned in a board
-- Assignments of work packages to persons

 ##### Budgets (cb-02)

+- Assignment of a person to a budget
 - Change history
-- Assignments of persons to budgets
-- Persons named in budget descriptions
+- Person mentioned in a budget description

 ##### Comments (cc-01)

+- Assignment of comment or reaction to a person (comment's author)
 - Change history
-- Persons named in comments
+- Person mentioned in a comment

 ##### Documents (cd-01)

+- Assignment of a document to an uploader or creator
 - Change history
-- Persons named in file attachments incl. file attributes
+- Person mentioned in a document (incl. file attributes)

 ##### Email notifications (ce-01)

 - Email header including sender and recipients
-- Persons named in the emails
+- Person mentioned in an email

 ##### Meetings (cm-01)

+- Assignment of a person (invitee, participant) to a meeting
 - Change history
-- Invitees
-- Participants
-- Persons named in agenda items
+- Person mentioned in an agenda item

 ##### Projects (cp-01)

+- Assignment of a contributor to a project

 - Change history

-- Persons name in project overviews
+- Person mentioned in a project overview

-- Persons named in project attributes
+- Person mentioned in a project attribute

-- Persons named in project status information
+- Persons mentioned in a project status information

 ##### Project calendars (cp-02)

+- Assignment of a timed work package to a person
 - Change history
-- Persons named in the calendars
+- Person mentioned in a calendar item
-- Assignments of work packages to persons

 ##### Project news (cp-03)

+- Assignment of a project news to a person (author)
 - Change history
-- Persons named in project news
+- Person mentioned in a project news

 ##### Team planner (ct-01)

+- Assignment of a work package to a person
 - Change history
-- Persons named in team planners
+- Persons mentioned in team planners
-- Assignments of work packages to persons

 ##### Time tracking (ct-02)

+- Assignments of a time entry to a person
 - Change history
-- Persons named in time entries
+- Person mentioned in a time entry

 ##### Wiki pages (cw-01)

+- Assignment of an wiki page edit to a person (author, contributor)
-- Modification history
+- Change history
-- Persons named in wiki pages
+- Person mentioned in a wiki page

 ##### Work packages (cw-02)

+- Assignment of a work package to a person
 - Change history
-- Persons named in lists and project schedules
+- Person mentioned in a list or project schedule
-- Persons named in attributes and text fields
+- Person mentioned in an attributs or text field
-- Persons named in linked files
+- Person mentioned in a linked file
-- Persons named in linked pull requests (GitHub)
+- Person mentioned in a linked pull request (i.e., GitHub)

 ### D: Logging